dmwm/auth-proxy-server/README.md

     "rootCAs": ["/path/certificates/CA.crt", "/path/certificates/CA1.crt"],
     "verbose": false,
     "log_file": "/tmp/access.log",
-    "stomp_config": {
-        "uri": "URI",
-        "login": "bla",
-        "password": "bla",
-        "endpoint": "endpoint",
-        "verbose": true
-    },
     "port": 8181
 }
 EOF
 ```
 The ingress section allows to route incoming requests to specified backend
 services and it is based on path matching.
 The `log_file` controls writing logs
 to provided log file, the logs will be rotated on daily basis.
-The
-`stomp_config` section controls ability to send logs to StompAMQ endpoint.
 The `cric_url` and `cric_file` controls CRIC usage.
 If `cric_file` is provided
 it will be used to initialize CRIC map which later can be updated by fetching
 data through `cric_url`.
 The `update_cric` controls update interval for